mcmah309/rust_core/book/src/introduction/new_to_rust.md

 Maybe you have heard of Rust and want to see what all the hype is about, maybe you know a little Rust and want to improve your Rust while writing Dart, for whatever the reason, rust_core is here to help.
-Rust has a solid reputation for writing safe, maintainable, and performant code. rust_core is great start to learn and improve your rust semantics/knowledge.
+Rust has a solid reputation for writing safe, maintainable, and performant code. rust_core brings the same tools and philosophy to Dart! rust_core is also a great start to learn and improve your Rust semantics/knowledge.
 You will write Dart and learn Rust along the way.
 With rust_core you can expect all the usual types you see in Rust.
 Here is a quick matrix comparing Rust, Dart, and Dart with rust_core: